 All those are important.
-But your retirement… and wealth that you accumulate across your lifetime… depends almost entirely on just one factor: your savings rate.
+But your retirement – and wealth that you accumulate across your lifetime – depends almost entirely on just one factor…

 Remember, saving is just spending a little less than you take in.
 Start small at first.
 But if you can save a higher-than-average amount… say, 20%, 30%, even 50%… I guarantee you will be wealthy in a modest number of years.

-Assuming modest, after-inflation investment returns of 5%… The average American has to work for more than 65 years with a 5% savings rate before accumulating enough wealth to replace their income without touching the principal.
-And saving 10% of your income, you should expect to work for more than 50 years before accumulating enough wealth to never have to work again.
+Assuming modest investment returns of 5%… the average American has to work for more than 65 years with a 5% savings rate before accumulating enough wealth to replace their income without touching the principal.

-But if you can bump that savings rate up…
+But you can bump that savings rate up…

-If you can save 20%, you will be wealthy enough to retire in less than 40 years of work.
+If you can save 20%, you will be wealthy enough to retire after less than 40 years of work.
 If you save 30%, you can retire in less than 30 years.
-And at 50%, you can stop in less than 20 years.
+And if you can manage to save 50%, you can stop in less than 20 years.

 The numbers are shocking, but clear.

 No matter how skilled you are as an investor, upping your savings rate is more powerful to your wealth than either increasing your income or increasing your investment returns.
-That’s because it’s a one-two punch… you increase what you have to invest, while decreasing what you spend.
+That’s because it’s a one-two punch… you increase how much you have to invest, while decreasing how much you spend.
 You also learn how to live longer on less money.

-Here are five simple tricks to get you started saving more…
+Here are a few simple tricks to get you started saving more…

-The tax credit gets bigger for lower income levels.
-If you make less than $36,000, your credit is 50% of your contribution.
+The tax credit gets bigger at lower income levels.
+For a married couple making less than $37,000, the credit is 50% of their contribution.
 Saving is difficult for low-income folks, but this helps.
 It’s also a great boost to the savings of young people.
 This is one heck of a deal.
 Put $2,000 into your IRA and the government will give you $1,000 (the maximum) in cash back.

-Remember that ultimately, how much you save will be the difference between a lifetime of poverty… or one of wealth.
+Remember that ultimately, how much you save could be the difference between a lifetime of poverty… or one of wealth.

 Here’s to our health, wealth, and a great retirement,